waltonjones/or_methods_authorea/title.md

-Interactome analysis of the insect olfactory receptor co-receptor (Orco) in adult Drosophila
+Interactome analysis of the olfactory receptor co-receptor (Orco) in adult Drosophila